Mechanical Engineering (ME)

 ME 422H, MECHANICAL VIBRATIONS, 4 Credits

-Dynamic response of single and multiple degree-of-freedom systems.
+Analyzes and models the dynamic responses of single and multiple degree-of-freedom systems.

 Attributes: HNRS – Honors Course Designator

-Prerequisite: ME 317 with C or better or ME 317H with C or better
+Prerequisite: ME 217 with C or better

 Equivalent to: ME 422